Melbourne Top 5 Universities for pubs

 With a new academic year about to begin, we thought it relevant to name our top 5 universities.
 While courses have an ATAR (Australian Tertiary Admission Rank) to decide entry, we've created a PATAR (Pub Australian Tertiary Admission Rank), in deciding their entry onto OUR list.

 With no bars on campus (the rooftop garden is crying out for one), it's a good thing that ACU is slap bang in the middle of some excellent options.
 Venues such as Worker's Club (their Monday specials are insane), Labour in Vain (No. 18 in our Top 50 list), Fitzroy Social and the Standard (28) are a short stroll down and around Brunswick Street, with THH institutions like the Napier Hotel (4) and Rainbow (12) close by.
 On Gertrude St and surrounds Evies Disco Diner is a student favourite (especially their half price Tuesday deal) and the new beach beer garden of Fitzroy Beer Garden is our favourite parma plus trivia night on Wednesdays.
 The Grace Darling (22) and Union Club (43) both have a following too and are quality choices.
 Congrats on your acceptance.

-The Grace Darling has a popular weekday happy hour
+The Grace Darling

 2. RMIT (Brunswick Campus)